ifzyy/LeaderBoard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Leader Board

-> Description the project.
+> A leaderboard built to fetch data from api

 ## Built With

-- Major languages
+- Html css javacsript
-- Frameworks
+- Linters and webpack
-- Technologies used
+- Git and Github

 ## Live Demo (if available)